ADD CONDITION

 What precautions should I take when using Pain Release?

-Avoid contact with the eyes and do not bandage tightly.
-Also, keep the product away from fire or flame as it is flammable.
+Avoid contact with your eyes and do not bandage the area tightly.
+Remember, it is for external use only and is flammable.

-What should I do if I accidentally swallow Pain Release?
+What should I do if Pain Release is swallowed?

 If Pain Release is swallowed, seek emergency medical help or contact a Poison Control Center immediately.